 Shakespeare W. Hamlet Act 2 Scene 2:250.

 For folks of the fixed mindset, intelligence and potential are set.
-If you happen to be genuinely intelligent, this is lauded for much of your formative life, and you can pretty much coast through the vast majority of formal education hoops without your pride, ego or abilities being properly challenged.
+If you are genuinely intelligent, this is lauded for much of your formative life, and you can pretty much coast through the vast majority of formal education hoops without your pride, ego or abilities being properly challenged.

-If you have a fixed mindset, when the challenges come – Dweck’s research shows – that people will refuse them in order protect their cultivated reputation, to protect their fragile ego, rather than risk looking foolish, stupid or even not quite living up to their own opinion of themselves.
-That is, in the fixed mindset, effort – and the potential failure that effort entails – is seen as a threat to intelligence, and hence avoided.
+If you have a fixed mindset, when the challenges come – Dweck’s research shows – that people will refuse them in order to protect their cultivated reputation, to protect their fragile ego, rather than risk looking foolish, stupid or even not quite living up to their own opinion of themselves.
+In the fixed mindset, effort – and the potential failure that effort entails – is seen as a threat to intelligence and hence avoided.

-But for people with the growth mindset, we can all improve.
+But for people with a growth mindset, we can all improve.
 Be that our understanding, knowledge, attributes or skills.
 Or even raw intelligence.
 We can do better.
-No matter if you’ve started at the top at the class, middle of the pack, or at the bottom.
-The growth mindset means acknowledging that you could stand to know more, to be better that you are right now.
+No matter if you’ve started at the top of the class, middle of the pack, or at the bottom.
+The growth mindset means acknowledging that you could stand to know more, to be better than you are right now.

 And the secret to improvement is failing.
 By seeking out more and more challenging problems, mucking them up, and then learning from the experience.

 When we seek out failure, we grow.
-And, best of all, the growth mindset can be imbued in us.
+And best of all, the growth mindset can be imbued in us.
 We can force ourselves into this mindset of growth.
 And this is really the crux of what I’m talking about.
-That when it comes to failure, if you have a growth mindset, it’s just another opportunity to learn.
+When it comes to failure, if you have a growth mindset, it’s just another opportunity to learn.

 Manson M. The Subtle Art of Not Giving a F*ck.
 2016.
 HarperOne.